Best Macbook Pro Case of 2020

-The two clear models, the AKIT and the MOSISO tied for the lightest models at 215 grams with the Kuzy barely behind the front of the pack with a weight of 218 grams.
-Weighing just a tad more are the Case Star and the IBENZER both at 233 grams.
+Tied for the lightest models at 215 grams are the two clear models, the AKIT and the MOSISO.
+Slightly behind the pack was the Kuzy with a weight of 218 grams.
+The Case Star and the IBENZER weighed just a bit more both at 233 grams.

-When it comes to added thickness, a number of models are impressively thin.
-We measured the Case Star and the Kuzy to both only add 3 mm to the overall vertical size of the laptop while closed.
-Close behind these two models during our measuring assessment were the IBENZER and iLeadon with a thickness of 3.3 mm.
+When it comes to added thickness, many models are impressively thin.
+We measured the Case Star and the Kuzy and found that both only add 3 mm to the overall vertical size of the laptop while closed.
+Close behind these models during our measuring assessment were the IBENZER and iLeadon, with a thickness of 3.3 mm.

 Accessories and features

-Some of the MacBook Pro cases in our review included added accessories.
-Several models come with keyboard covers including the Case Star, IBENZER, iLeadon, and MOSISO.
+Many of the MacBook Pro cases in our review included added accessories.
+Several models come with keyboard covers, including the Case Star, IBENZER, iLeadon, and MOSISO.

-We know that there is a lot of information out there when it comes to finding the right case for your MacBook Pro.
-It is our goal to provide you with the most accurate information possible so that you can make the right purchase to suit your individual application.
-We hope that you can use the information in this review to buy the MacBook Pro Case that is right for you.
+We know that there is a lot of info out there in the search to find a case for your MacBook Pro.
+Our objective is to provide you with the most accurate information possible so that you can make the right purchase that best fits your application.
+We hope that you can use our guidance in this review to buy the MacBook Pro Case that is most suited to your individual needs.

 — Ross Patton